bartak-v/gja/README.md

 - It's capabilities are to upload multiple files and validate them in some ways (check that they are images, their size etc.).
 - You can also view the uploaded images through simple HTML page.
 - After deploying, you should find it at <http://localhost:8080/servlet_upload_example/> or through Applications -> Launch in Glassfish Admin GUI.
+- Compiled `.war` is added to the root of the projects for easy deployment.
+- Javadoc documentation has been generated and put into `doc/`.

 #### JSP Examples 2.0

 - For deployment see [Section on .war deployment](#deploying-war-files-to-glassfish-linux-but-it-should-work-on-windows-too).
 - After deployment, you should find the app running on <http://localhost:8080/JSPExamples/>
 - This is a set of JSP examples that showcase various JSP scenarios.
-- User can test simple `calendar` shopping `cart` `mail` and `number guesser game`.
+- User can test simple `calendar`, shopping `cart`, `mail` and `number guesser game`.
-- We have updated and refactored the older GJA JSP examples, because they are pretty all-embracing already.
+- We have updated and refactored the older GJA JSP examples, because they are all-embracing already.
-- They have been refactored to run out of box with JDK 17 and Glassfish 7 and support deployment from Netbeans.
+- They have been refactored to run out of box with JDK 17 and Glassfish 7 and support deployment out of Netbeans.
 - New unified Bootstrap UI (similar to the new servlet examples) has been created and the functionality of the project has been tested with Glassfish 7 and JDK 17.
-- Compiled .war is added to the root of the projects for easy deployment.
+- Compiled `.war` is added to the root of the projects for easy deployment.
-- Javadoc has been generated and put into `doc/`.
+- Javadoc documentation has been generated and put into `doc/`.